hamzmu/TowerJump/README.md

 - [ ] Parallax Background
 - [ ] ...

-## Publication and Development:
-Tower Jump was developed completely in Gdevelop, a free and open-source visual coding and scripting engine based on JavaScript.
-Publishing of this game on the Google Play Store and App Store has been delayed to summer due to school and work.

 ## Next Steps/features
 reference *Issues* for the current features or issues being worked on that will be added to the next version.